josemotta/IoT.Starter.Pi.Thing/README.md

 	    - "443"
 	    network_mode: bridge

-Another container should run inside the `Thing`.
-It is pushed to the cloud by P&D Team, available at [nginx-proxy](https://hub.docker.com/r/josemottalopes/nginx-proxy/) image that should be deployed to RPI together with `home-ui` and `home-web`, as shown at screen shot below:
+The `nginx-proxy` image should be deployed to RPI together with `home-ui` and `home-web`, as shown at screen shot below showing commands to run all images:

 	alias yhomeui='docker run --privileged -p 80:80 -d josemottalopes/home-ui:latest'
 	alias yhomeweb='docker run --privileged -p 5010:5010 -d josemottalopes/home-web:latest'